-Low refrigerant levels will cause product failure
+Low refrigerant levels may cause product failure

-The unit is shipped with refrigerant and the service valves closed.
-On not open service valves on the unit until all non-condensibles have been removed from the piping system and authorization to do so has been obtained from the commissioning agent.
+The unit is shipped with refrigerant and the service valves closed. \bigcirc Do not open service valves on the unit until all non-condensibles have been removed from the piping system and authorization to do so has been obtained from the commissioning agent.